samskivert/mashups/samsara/meetup-ideas.md

   - some yield eggs that are stronger (>1 HP)
   - some yield eggs that can hop one tile
   - ??

+- Input:
+  - virtual joypad (in lower left or lower right)